Jarnster/VyConnect/README.md

+# ⚠️ This project has been migrated to [https://github.com/Community-VyProjects/FastAPI-Vyos](https://github.com/Community-VyProjects/VyManager)
+(under organization now, with a better codeabse)

 # VyConnect - VyOS Multi-Router UI Controller

-## ⚠️ This project has been migrated to https://github.com/Community-VyProjects/FastAPI-Vyos

 This is one of my first open-source releases.
 Please add a ⭐ if you like the idea of this project or if you like to use it.